adulfan/devstak_d8/provisioning/roles/bundler/README.md

 # Bundler

-This is a role to install and configure bundler inside the host VM according to your project standards and needs.
+This is a role to install and configure bundler inside the guest VM according to your project standards and needs.

 * http://bundler.io/